Synonym(s)

 Immunology:

-- Anti-DNAse-B (=ADB-titer) in 90% increased in streptococcal infections (Impetigo contagiosa) of the skin.
+- Anti-DNAse-B (=ADB titer) increased in 90% of cases of streptococcal infections (impetigo contagiosa) of the skin.

 HistologyThis section has been translated automatically.

-Enlarged and hypercellular glomeruli, initially with neutrophil, later with mononuclear infiltrates.
-Possible are cellular proliferation and edema of the glomeruli; crescent formations (by proliferation of the Bowman capsule epithelium); severe narrowing of the capillary light.
-Mesangial spaces often considerably enlarged by edema formation; they contain neutrophil cells and cell debris.
+Enlarged and hypercellular glomeruli, initially with neutrophilic, later with mononuclear infiltrates.
+Cellular proliferation and edema of the glomeruli are possible; crescent formation (due to proliferation of Bowman's capillary epithelium); severe narrowing of the capillary clearing.
+Mesangial spaces often considerably enlarged due to edema formation; they contain neutrophil cells and cell debris.

-Direct Immunofluorescence DIF): Detection of immune complex deposits, IgG (more rarely IgA) and complement fractions, which are detectable as "humps" on the outside of the basement membrane (Mascarenhas R et al. 2016).
+Direct immunofluorescence (DIF): Detection of immune complex deposits, IgG (more rarely IgA) and complement fractions, which are detectable as "humps", small bumps, on the outside of the basement membrane (Mascarenhas R et al. 2016).

 DiagnosisThis section has been translated automatically.

-Evidence of previous infection, characteristic clinic, laboratory; possibly kidney biopsy (only in case of rapid and high increase of retention values) to exclude an RPGN (Rapid Progressive GN).
+Evidence of previous infection, characteristic clinic, laboratory; possibly kidney biopsy (only if retention values increase rapidly and significantly) to rule out RPGN (Rapid Progressive GN).

 Differential diagnosisThis section has been translated automatically.